enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 The term Linked Data denotes a set of best practices for publishing and interconnecting structured data on the Web.
 According to Bizer et al., these practices have led in the past three years to the emergence of a global data space containing billions of assertions, commonly referred to as the Web of Data [55, p.
 1].

-At its core, Linked Data uses four principles—originally formulated by Tim Berners‑Lee—as a basic recipe for exposing and linking data using existing Web infrastructure [55, p.
+At its core, Linked Data uses four principles, originally formulated by Tim Berners‑Lee, as a basic recipe for exposing and linking data using existing Web infrastructure [55, p.
 2]:

 1. **Use URIs to identify resources**.
 Every entity, such as a sensor, a location, or a measurement, is assigned a globally unique and persistent URI.